thekalinga/thekalinga.in/_posts/2019-09-20-manufatucturing-consent/2019-09-20-manufatucturing-consent.md

 about which democratic candidate gets what percentage of votes in Iowa in the upcoming democratic primary election

-Also, when you look at the staff page of *David Binder Research*, one of the name caught my eye.
+Also, when I looked at the staff page of *David Binder Research*, one of the name caught my eye.
 His name is *Ethan Axelrod*

 [![Diagram: Ethan Axelrod in DBR](images/ethan-axelrod-highlight.png){:.featured-image.img-fluid.margin-auto}](https://www.db-research.com/#team){:target="\_blank"}